A Guide to Apples

 No question, the Red Delicious is a must-have variety for your fruit bowl or snacking drawer.
 This very popular and famous fruit features a deep, solid red color on the outside and sports a sweet, crispy texture inside.
 It's perfect for eating raw, as millions of fans have discovered!

 The Gala might be small, but its flavor is huge!
 Another New Zealand import, the Gala has become popular worldwide as a perfect snacking apple, tasty and sweet.
 The Gala doesn't always perform as well in recipes as other apples, so try using it for what it's most suited for—fresh munching, and salads!

 If you're feeling adventurous, why not try a snacking apple that—while still sweet—also delivers a hint of delicious sour tang?
 Cripps Pink (also known by the Pink Lady brand name) offers this fun blend of flavors in an apple with a firm texture.
 Toss it into your next salad, too—it works great there as well.

 In case you missed it, apples on the whole are a versatile fruit, and the Honeycrisp is no exception (it makes a nice choice for applesauce).
 But thanks to the Honeycrisp's juicy, delightful flavor (some claim it really does taste like honey!), fresh snacking is where the Honeycrisp truly shines.

-Take your new-found apple knowledge and put it to the test with some delicious apple recipes!
+Take your new-found knowledge from this apple guide and put it to the test with some delicious apple recipes!
 Check out these Food Lion recipes for more apple-tastic meals!